Hearing Aid Manufacturers

 Signia was formerly part of Siemens, the large German technology company.
 The Siemens hearing division was acquired by the private company, Sivantos, and the hearing aids were rebranded by the name of Signia.
 Signia is becoming well known for their Own Voice Processing technology, which can significantly help those who are bothered by the sound of their own voice while wearing hearing aids.

-Starkey is one of the only truly American owned and operated hearing aid manufacturers in the business.
+Starkey is one of the only truly American owned and operated hearing aid device manufacturers in the business.
 To this day, Starkey hearing technologies still operates out of Minnesota.
 They are also known for the Starkey Hearing Foundation, which donates and fits hearing aids for impoverished people throughout the world.

-Unitron is a Canadian hearing aid manufacturer that was founded in 1964.
+Unitron is a Canadian hearing aid device manufacturer that was founded in 1964.
 Unitron is owned by the holding group Sonova, which also owns Phonak.
 Unitron has a commitment to accessibility, with their affordable line of quality hearing aids.

 Widex is a Danish company that was founded in 1956.
 In 2018, Widex and Sivantos (the owner of Signa) merged, which created the 3rd largest hearing conglomerate in the world.

 Widex was the first company to incorporate machine learning into their hearing aids.
-Using an intuitive smartphone app, users are able to “teach” their hearing aid their preferences in a given setting.
+Using an intuitive smartphone app, users are able to “teach” their hearing aid device their preferences in a given setting.